-Alan Hanna, a forty-year member of a partnership that would eventually be called Number TEN Architects, was born in Regina and received his Bachelor of Architecture at the University of Manitoba in 1955.
-He spent the next year studying under Louis Kahn at the Massachusetts Institute of Technology (MIT) in Boston, where he completed his Masters of Architecture degree in 1956.
+Alan Hanna, a 40-year member of a partnership that would eventually be called Number TEN Architects, was born in Regina and received his Bachelor of Architecture at the University of Manitoba in 1955.
+He spent the next year studying under Louis Kahn at the Massachusetts Institute of Technology (MIT) in Boston, where he completed his Master of Architecture in 1956.

-In that summer Hanna began work with the firm of Izumi, Arnott and Sugiyama in Regina.
+That summer Hanna began work with the firm of Izumi, Arnott and Sugiyama in Regina.
 Hanna stayed in Regina until May 1958; the following year he moved to Winnipeg and took up employment with the firm of Smith Carter Searle.
-He registered with the Manitoba Association of Architects (MAA) on 15 August 1959.
+He registered with the Manitoba Association of Architects (MAA) on August 15, 1959.
 He promptly joined an established partnership with another MIT graduate, Doug Gillmor, to form Blankstein Coop Gillmor Hanna.

 Shortly after, he and Morley Blankstein presented an impassioned brief before a fact-finding mission on planning issues to the Royal Architectural Institute of Canada (RAIC).
 They argued that too much attention went to the pressures of development – roads, sewers and power lines – than to the issues of human happiness.
-Good architectural design as a key component of city planning could temper some of these issues and make basic human elements a priority.
-We should learn from the mistakes of the United States where freeways and rampant suburban development were destroying their inner cities.
-Hanna repeated this same humanist philosophy ten years later when he was interviewed as the incoming president of the MAA in 1969.
+Good architectural design as a key component of city planning could temper some of these issues and make basic human elements a priority, they argued, and Canada could learn from the mistakes of the United States where freeways and rampant suburban development were destroying inner cities.
+Hanna repeated this same humanist philosophy 10 years later when he was interviewed as the incoming president of the MAA in 1969.
 With its slower paced growth, Winnipeg still had the opportunity to show other Canadian cities how good development could be realised.
-He was especially interested in maintaining a vibrant downtown, and felt that a skywalk system connecting buildings had exciting potential to do this.
+He was especially interested in maintaining a vibrant downtown, and felt that a skywalk system connecting buildings had exciting potential to do that.

-Hanna’s personal project experience includes partner-in-charge of design and production of the Mendel Art Gallery and Conservatory in Saskatoon, the Churchill Townsite Redevelopment, construction of the high-rise hotel North Star Inn (1968-69), and the Northwest Territories housing redevelopment and schools in various northern communities such as Eskimo Point, Rankin Inlet, Coral Harbour and Clyde River on Baffin Island.
+Hanna’s personal project experience includes partner-in-charge of design and production of the Mendel Art Gallery and Conservatory in Saskatoon, the Churchill Townsite Redevelopment, construction of the high-rise hotel North Star Inn (1968-69), and Northwest Territories housing redevelopment and schools in various northern communities such as Eskimo Point (Arviat), Rankin Inlet, Coral Harbour and Clyde River (Kanngiqtugaapik) on Baffin Island.

 In April 2002, Hanna was granted Life Membership in the MAA in recognition of his years of service.